 Navigate to Audio, select the Stereo option, and add the recommended functionality.

-If you cannot rectify the Netflix audio problem on your Roku device, reset and reboot it.
+If you cannot rectify the Netflix Roku Audio Problems on your Roku device, reset and reboot it.